top of page

 Sudden Cardiac Death among Older Athletes

-Updated: Jul 21, 2019
+Updated: Jul 7

 A practical guide about how to avoid suddenly dying while exercising

 My father, Gordon, in his early 70's, died suddenly during his regular Sunday morning walk/run.
-He was about 20 meters into climbing a steep path when it happened.
+He was about 20 metres into climbing a steep path when it happened.
 He was dead before he hit the ground.
 Looking back on it now, this was a good way for him to go, but it was untimely.
 He should have had at least another 20 years if only he had done some things differently.

 (When I was studying sports medicine at the Otago School of Medicine, one of my major topics was "The Risks of Sudden Death During Exercise")